Sahilrathee07/my-existing-project-DG-Assign1-/README.md

-DataGrokr Assignment 2
+DataGrokr Assignment 2 <br>
-Question was: Write a Good README file/doc
+Question was: Write a Good README file/doc <br>
-Project Description:
+Project Description: <br>
   Suppose there is a repository called ‘country-capital-api’ that houses the code for an API written in Python and Flask that returns the name of the country if a capital city is provided.
 The ASGI server Uvicorn is used to serve